CSCairney/IMS-Project/README.md

 What things you need to install the software and how to install them

-Firstly you will need the the Java SE Development kit which can be found here  <br>https://www.oracle.com/java/technologies/downloads/ <br>
+You will need the the Java SE Development kit which can be found here  <br>https://www.oracle.com/java/technologies/downloads/ <br>
-Secondly you will also need a version of MySQL Community including MySQL Workbench  <br>https://dev.mysql.com/downloads/windows/installer/8.0.html <br>
+You will also need a version of MySQL Community including MySQL Workbench  <br>https://dev.mysql.com/downloads/windows/installer/8.0.html <br>
+You wil need a version of gitbash for terminal access <br>https://git-scm.com/downloads <br>
-Finally you will need to have Apache Maven for testing  <br>https://maven.apache.org/download.cgi <br>
+You will need to have Apache Maven for testing  <br>https://maven.apache.org/download.cgi <br>
- - With Maven you will need two dependencies:  <br>
+ - With Maven you will need two dependencies:
          [JUnit](https://mvnrepository.com/artifact/junit/junit) <br>
         [Mockito](https://mvnrepository.com/artifact/org.mockito/mockito-core) <br>